Skip to content

 result.metadata["dgp_class"] # "LinearDGP"

-result.metadata["bayes_error"] # 1-NN LOO error rate (classification); None for regression
+result.metadata["bayes_error"] # empirical 1-NN LOO estimate, or None

 signal = result.metadata["signal_feature_importances"]